Reggie Johnson (boxer)

 Reggie Dwayne Johnson (born August 28, 1966) is an American former professional boxer who competed from 1984 to 2008.
-He is a two-weight world champion, having held the WBA middleweight title from 1992 to 1993, and the IBF light heavyweight title from 1998 to 1999.
+He is a two-weight world champion, having held the World Boxing Association (WBA) middleweight title from 1992 to 1993, and the International Boxing Federation (IBF) light heavyweight title from 1998 to 1999.

 Professional career

 Johnson made his professional debut in 1984.

 Middleweight

 He won the WBA Inter-Continental middleweight title in 1989, and the USBA middleweight title in 1990, before losing a disputed split decision in 1991 against James Toney for the IBF and lineal middleweight titles, a fight in which he notably knocked Toney down in the second round.

 In 1992 he won his first world championship by winning the vacant WBA middleweight title in a close decision over Steve Collins.
 After three successful defenses, including a decision over the undefeated Lamar Parks, Johnson lost the belt to fellow southpaw John David Jackson.
 He twice failed in attempts to regain the WBA title, both by hotly disputed decisions to Jorge Castro in Argentina.